 WHY and HOW TO ORGANISE A PARTICIPATORY WORKSHOP …

-You may feel like organising a workshop ….
-In the hope that such an event will finally solve ‘the situation’ … You feel that ‘the situation’ has developed so badly over time that something must happen for a break through to improve it!
+You may feel like organizing a workshop ….
+In the hope that such an event will finally solve ‘the situation’ … You feel that ‘the situation’ has developed so badly over time that something must happen for a breakthrough to improve it!

 Or maybe you are convinced that the many stakeholders need to be involved before you can proceed….
 Or you just want the check a reality with others who may know better … before you write a proposal.

-You may need help in organising such a workshop … because many people tend to have become allergic of badly organised workshops … So, better do a good job or don’t do it at all!
+You may need help in organizing such a workshop … because many people tend to have become allergic of badly organized workshops … So, better do a good job or don’t do it at all!